tayloraswift/swift-unidoc/TestPackages/swift-malibu/Sources/BarbieCore/documentation/Getting Started.md

 This article demonstrates how to link to documentation in other modules.

+Here is an external link to wikipedia: [Wikipedia](https://en.wikipedia.org/wiki/Main_Page)

+Here is an external link in autolink form: <https://en.wikipedia.org/wiki/Main_Page>

 ## Codelinks

 You can link to a module with a codelink: ``BarbieCore``.